DhruvMitna/calculator/README.md

-This program can either add, subtract, multiply or divide 2 numbers.
+This program can add, subtract, multiply or divide 2 numbers.

 # How to run